Interview: Dosist CEO Gunner Winston On Why The Wellness Brand Opened On West 3rd Street

 Why did you decide to open on West 3rd?

 We thought about where our customer goes.
-West 3rd is wonderful neighborhood for the creative class, and with both tourists and locals.
-You’ve got The Grove on one end and The Beverly Center on the other, with great coffee shops, retail shops and restaurants.
+West 3rd is wonderful neighborhood for the creative class, and with both tourists and locals. outlet iphone xr case You’ve got The Grove on one end and The Beverly Center on the other, with great coffee shops, retail shops and restaurants.
 We opened our first store on Abbott Kinney in Venice but West 3rd is a more centrally-located area of LA to bring our brand to the community.

 How important is cultivating this sense of community?

 I think where people go wrong all the time is thinking they are bigger than their community.
 We appreciate that when we go to someone else’s community, we recognize that community and we want to do what we can to support it.
 West 3rd is great – there’s Joe and the Juice, Sweetgreen, Joan’s on Third, all sorts of restaurants and retailers.
 When we first opened, we went out to 85 retailers in the area to bring flowers to them and to introduce ourselves.
-We want everyone to feel welcomed in our space and let you know how happy we are to be part of this community.